-- You can ride elephants here, discover the local Buddhist temples, or just relax with a massage and have something tasty to eat.
+Ride elephants, discover Buddhist temples, or just relax with a massage and have some delicious food.

-- The calm, local sea, beaches, and superb health services make Thailand the ideal place for an exotic holiday with children.
+The calm sea, beaches, and superb health services make Thailand the ideal place for an exotic holiday with kids.

-Thai cuisine is famous the world over, but so far, there has not been so much talk about yachting in Thailand, and this makes Thailand from the deck of a sailing yacht all the more attractive!
-From the deck of "your own" boat, you will get a completely different perspective and you will be able to enjoy places usually brimful of visitors without the daily grind of tourists, and make your way to islands where nobody else normally goes.
+Thai cuisine is famous the world over, but so far, there has been little talk of yachting in Thailand.
+This makes Thailand from the deck of a sailing yacht all the more attractive!
+From the deck, you will get a completely new perspective, be able to enjoy places without the daily grind of tourists and make your way to islands where nobody else normally goes.

 The Kingdom of Thailand, formerly known as Siam, is located in Southeast Asia.
 The main part of Thailand is inland, surrounded by Myanmar (Burma), Laos, and Cambodia.
 The other part lies on the Malay Peninsula and neighbours Malaysia.
-This area also divides Thailand into two important areas for us—the Gulf of Thailand and the Andaman Sea.
-The length of the Thai coastline is approximately 3 200 km.
-Thailand is a paradise for all kinds of tourists, for all kind of reasons.
-More than 90% of Thais are Buddhist and every man in Thailand may become a monk at least once in his life!
+This area also divides Thailand into two important areas - the Gulf of Thailand and the Andaman Sea.
+The Thai coastline is approximately 3,200 km in length.
+Thailand is a paradise for all kinds of tourists, for all kinds of reasons.
+More than 90% of Thais are Buddhist and becoming a monk is often seen as a rite of passage in society.
 Thais in principle, try to avoid conflict and losing face, so even major problems are often resolved with a smile.
-But where, and what sort of major problems could possibly concern us?
+But where, and what sort of problems could be of concern to us?
 Let’s get back to the sea!

-For yachtsmen like ourselves, Thailand is divided into two areas: the Gulf of Thailand and the Andaman Sea.
+For sailors like ourselves, Thailand is divided into two areas: the Gulf of Thailand and the Andaman Sea.
 The Gulf of Thailand forms the sea east of the Malay Peninsula.
 In its eastern part lie the islands of Ko Chang, Ko Samet, Ko Sichang, and important cities such as Chanthaburi or the seaside resort of Pattaya.
-In the western part of the Gulf of Thailand, you will find a trio of islands—Ko Samui, Ko Pha Ngan, and Ko Tao, as well as the Cha-am and Hua Hin recreational centres and the town of Phetchaburi with Khmer culture ruins.
-The distance between these areas is approximately 190 NM and there are few yachtsmen here.
+In the western part of the Gulf of Thailand, there are the trio of islands - Koh Samui, Koh Phangan, and Koh Tao, as well as the Cha-am and Hua Hin leisure resorts and the town of Phetchaburi with its Khmer ruins.
+The distance between these areas is approximately 190 NM and there are few sailors here.

-By comparison, the Andaman Sea is a very popular busy destination for yachtsmen.
-The starting point for sailing trips in this area is the island of Phuket, and this includes the Krabi area with the Ko Phi Phi islands and the Phang Nga area.
-The area is famous for its beautiful limestone rock formations towering high above the sea, forming a unique panorama with an unbeatable variety of around 300 local islands and rocks.
-North of Phuket, you will find the Similan and Surin islands and to the south, the islands of Ko Lanta, Ko Muk, Ko Kradan, Ko Rok, and many more.
+In contrast, the Andaman Sea is a popular destination for sailors.
+The island of Phuket is the starting point for sailing trips in this region which includes the province of Krabi (with the Phi Phi islands) and the province of Phang Nga.
+The area is famous for its beautiful limestone rock formations towering high above the sea, forming a unique panorama with an unbelievable variety of around 300 local islands and rocks.
+North of Phuket, you will find the Similan and Surin islands and to the south, the islands of Ko Lanta, Ko Muk, Ko Kradan, Ko Rok, as well as many others.
 The beautiful Tarutao National Park is near the border with Malaysia.